sjchan-ds/ProgrammingAssignment2/README.md

    cachematrix.R back to my GitHub repo

-* Commit my completed R file into my git repository and push your git branch to the GitHub repository under your account.
+* Commit my completed R file into my git repository and push my git branch to the GitHub repository under your account.

    + Use "git add": take a snapshot for add/update files that are stored in a temporary stage